-As home prices continue to flirt with near record highs, the cost of property taxes and hazard insurance can be overbearing.
+As home prices continue to flirt with record highs nationwide, the cost of property taxes and hazard insurance can be the tipping point.

-For example, if you purchase a one-million dollar home these days, you can expect to pay around $15,000 or more annually for property taxes and insurance.
+For example, if you purchase a one-million dollar home these days, you can expect to pay around $15,000 or more annually for property taxes and insurance in certain states.
 Ouch!

 On a monthly basis, you’re looking at an additional $1,250, which is what a total monthly mortgage payment might cost folks in other, less expensive parts of the country.